turingschool/front-end-curriculum/lessons/module-1/js-dot-bracket-notation.md

 ### Paired Practice

 * In a breakout room, complete the exercise found on [this repl](https://repl.it/@kaylaewood/bracketVsDotTryIt4#main.js).
 * Be prepared to discuss as a whole group after.
-Write down any questions that pop up along the way so we can disucss as a group!
+Write down any questions that pop up along the way so we can discuss as a group!
 </section>

 <section class="checks-for-understanding">
 ### Reflect

-  * In your notebook, answer the following questions:
+In your notebook, answer the following questions:
-  - When should you use dot notation?
+* When should you use dot notation?
 Bracket notation?
-  - What is a limitation of using dot notation?
+* What is a limitation of using dot notation?
 How does bracket notation address this?
 </section>

 <section class="call-to-action">